-In a post from her blog "Escaping the 9-5", Maren Kate, founder of Zirtual, describes how she decided to go from climbing the corporate ladder to building her own.
-After becoming fed up with jumping through hoops and the looming thought of the often inescapable glass-ceiling, Maren decided to take the plunge and found her own company.
+In a post from her blog, Maren Kate Donovan, Founder of Zirtual and Graduate of the Silicon Valley Founder Institute, describes how she decided to go from climbing the corporate ladder to building her own.
+After becoming fed up with jumping through hoops and the looming thought of the often inescapable glass-ceiling, Maren decided to take the plunge and launch her own company.

 “Years ago I realized, in passing, that when people talked about “the corporate ladder”, or “glass ceilings” (in reference to women in business) they were discussing metaphorical obstacles I would never be able to overcome.

 I didn’t have the patience to work for others, even in my “corporate” days (when I slaved away in a variety of bar tending positions) I had a short fuse for authority figures that didn’t live up to my expectations of upper management (I wanted to be employed by the Howard Roark of bars).

 I also realized that gulping the b.s. women at times have to face in the corporate world, especially when scaling the upper rungs, would be intolerable.
 So I resigned myself to blogging, writing and trying more creative paths to freedom and success—then, I found entrepreneurship.

 My saving grace.
 No matter how many times people say “Geez, it must be so hard to build a company” I can only think—as compared to what?
 Starting Zirtual has been, hands down, the most challenging period of my life.
 But it’s also been the most fulfilling.
 It’s certainly not as hard as spending 25 years at a job you can be fired from, or being foiled at every turn by incompetent upper management.
 It’s like comparing the pain of death by one thousand rusty nails to the pain one feels when working out.